Reishimanfr/goimg/README.md

 > [!WARNING]
 > This readme is nowhere near finished.

-## Goimg - A simple file embedded for discord
+## Goimg - A simple file hosting service
 Sick of the absurdly low upload limits on discord?
 Want to upload your game replays without having to relay on 3rd party services?
 This program may be for you!
-<br><br>Goimg is a very simple HTTP server that allows you to embed large files on external websites like discord or many more.
+<br><br>Goimg is a very simple HTTP(s) server that allows you to embed large files on external websites like discord or many more.
 Everything is hosted locally so you know your files are safe!

+## Features
+- Database-directory sync (if you delete files from the files folder they'll also be deleted from the database automatically)
+- Caching
+- Video streaming
+- Lots of customizability

 ## How to self-host
 ### 1. Building the binary